mcheema/CS50/README.md

 Topics covered in the lecture and the problem sets were: quantifying readability of texts and we implementated the Coleman-Liao index; and ciphers and the use of key to enchipher text.

+## Lecture 3 Takeaways
+Introduced Big Oh and Big &Omega notation for worst case and best case

 ## Glossary

 ### Compiling